sinclairzx81/hammer/readme.md

 Options:

-  --platform  <target>  Sets the target platform (default: browser) --target    <target>  Sets the ES target (default: esnext) --dist                Sets the output directory (default: dist) --watch               Watch and compile on file changes only --serve     <port>    Watch and serves the --dist directory on the given port --start     <file>    Watch and starts a node script the --dist directory --minify              Minifies the bundle --sourcemap           Generate sourcemaps
+  --target    <target>  Sets the ES target.
+Default is 'esnext'.
+  --dist                Sets the output directory.
+Default is 'dist'.
+  --serve     <port>    Watch and serves on the given port.
+  --start     <file>    Watch and starts a script.
+  --watch               Watch and compile on save only.
+  --minify              Minifies the output.
+  --sourcemap           Generate sourcemaps.
 ```

 ## Application Programming Interface